Skip to main content

 At period end, you run foreign currency revaluation to restate open foreign-currency balances at the closing rate.
 Navigate to the revaluation screen, select the period, and run the process.
 DualEntry creates a revaluation journal entry that posts the unrealized gain or loss to the account you configure (typically an unrealized FX gain/loss account on the income statement).
 Revaluation applies to open AR, AP, and any other balance sheet accounts denominated in a foreign currency.
 The journal entry reverses on the first day of the next period, so the next revaluation starts fresh.

-Realized Gains and Losses
+Realized gains and losses

 When you pay a foreign-currency bill or receive payment on a foreign-currency invoice, DualEntry automatically computes the realized gain or loss.
 The realized amount is the difference between the rate at which the transaction was originally recorded and the rate at which settlement occurs.
 DualEntry posts the realized gain or loss to your configured FX gain/loss account.
 Realized FX amounts appear as separate line items in the journal entry that records the payment, making them easy to identify in the general ledger.
 You can report on realized gains and losses by account, entity, currency pair, and period using the custom report builder.
 For details on how multi-currency data appears in reports, see multi-currency reporting.
 For consolidation of entities with different functional currencies, see multi-entity consolidation.

-Last modified on May 28, 2026
+Last modified on July 6, 2026